IIJJ22GG/resource-pack-credits-datapack/README.md

 Finally, the pack format in 'pack.mcmeta' is set to '7'.
 If you do not want earlier versions of Minecraft to complain, just change that value to correspond with the correct version.
 <br><br><hr>

-iijj22gg claims all rights to this datapack, except those revoked by the "Creative Commons Zero v1.0 Universal" license as described in the LICENSE file. <br> Meaning, feedback and suggestions are welcome.
+iijj22gg claims all rights to this datapack, except those revoked by using the "Creative Commons Zero v1.0 Universal" license as described in the LICENSE file. <br> Meaning, feedback and suggestions are welcome.
 A program to perform the instructions for the user is coming soon, unless someone does it first, in which case a link may be provided in this file upon request.
 <hr>
 <img src="https://i.imgur.com/ltLPoQp.png" alt="Datapack Conventions Certified Datapack Banner">